Redth/f50/README.md

    - iOS apps sometimes need entries in the Info.plist describing the intent behind using the functionality
    - Android apps need permissions defined in the AndroidManifest.xml
  - Linking: Some plugin code currently uses `[Preserve]` to get around necessary classes being linked out, which we want to be more clever about since we _want_ as much as possible to be linked out of the build
+ - Discuss the merits of a consistent `IsAvailable` and `IsEnabled` set of properties or methods on each service class
+ - Premissions API needs restructuing - should it know about all of the permission types?
+Or should each set of API's with specific functionality know about these and deal with them behind the scenes.
+We may want a consistent API here with things like `HasPermission()` and `RequestPermission()` calls for any feature requiring permissions.

 ## Geolocation